Orthopaedic & Cruciate Surgeries

 MMP: Modified Maquet Procedure for dogs over 25kgs.

 We want to see your dog back to athletic ability.
+Fill in the form below and we'll be in touch asap.

 Radiographs are taken to determine the severity of the problem and to determine the best surgical approach.
 At Hilton Vet Hospital we make use of a digital X-ray processor to give us excellent quality radiographs.
 Two views are taken while the patient is under anaesthesia to make sure no movement will blur the image.